orbitalchicken/Roadmap/Postponed.md

 ----
 	hard to resize window or to grab border some of the MATE applications don’t have a mint-x icon. engrampa, eye of mate, atril.
-They could use the GNOME icons. mate-terminal still has a menu bar and is not transparent When panel is at the top, notifications show on top of it. https://dl.dropboxusercontent.com/u/54450962/%ED%99%94%EB%A9%B4-5.png
+They could use the GNOME icons.
+	When panel is at the top, notifications show on top of it. https://dl.dropboxusercontent.com/u/54450962/%ED%99%94%EB%A9%B4-5.png
-	Would be nice if the mouse preference panel in Mate included a “natural scrolling” option Add sound effects like in Cinnamon
+	Add sound effects like in Cinnamon
 	The MATE user admin program (mate-users-admin), when setting a user’s type to “Administrative”, does not add the user to the “sudo” group.
 The workaround is to explicitly add the user to the sudo group
 	‘mate-screensaver’ still as flaky as it was in lm15 MATE 64-bit.
 Set to ‘Lock screen when screensaver is active’ sometimes upon resume after suspend I get a prompt for my password, other times NOT.
 	MPRIS support
-	mate-system-monitor under resourses doesn’t look great with the default GTK theme (need to give the notebook at widget class name or style name so we can make it flat in Mint-X, alternatively, we could try and make the cairo elements transparent)
 	caja: If you set a black wallpaper, the text below desktop icons becomes unvisible after reboot or logout and login.
-	caja: dng and raw images thumbnails in caja switch to default notification theme
+	caja: dng and raw images thumbnails in caja
-	mintdesktop: Use radiobuttons for marco vs compiz, with labels like "Marco (No desktop effects, compatible with all hardware)", "Compiz (Desktop effects, requires compatible hardware)"
-    caja: renaming a file produces a black border use a configuration runtime switch for logind support. add context menu support for CSD headerbars in Marco. some panel applets get wrong positions when resolution changes https://github.com/mate-desktop/mate-panel/issues/84 make MATE screensaver see OnlyShowIn=GNOME xscreensavers (/usr/share/applications/screensavers/*)
+    caja: renaming a file produces a black border use a configuration runtime switch for logind support. add context menu support for CSD headerbars in Marco. make MATE screensaver see OnlyShowIn=GNOME xscreensavers (/usr/share/applications/screensavers/*)

 Post 17